drivendataorg/zamba/docs/docs/cli.md

 ## zamba's Optional Flags

-Almost all of the parameters below can be specified either in the command, or in a yaml file that is passed to the command line.
+Almost all of the parameters below can be specified either in the command line or in a yaml file that is passed to the command line.
 If a value is specified in both a yaml file passed to the command line and a command line argument, the value passed as a command line argument will be used.

-For most arguments, the default command line value is `None`.
+For most parameters, the default command line value is `None`.
 Rather than specifying a default value in the command line, default configuration values will be pulled in based on the algorithm type - `time_distributed`, `slowfast`, or `european`.
 Each algorithm that ships with zamba comes with a default yaml configuration file.
-If no yaml file is specified, the values from the default yaml will be used unless an arguments is specified directly in the command line.
+If no yaml file is specified, the values from the default yaml will be used unless a value is specified directly in the command line.
 Default algorithm configurations can be found in `models/configs`.

 ### `zamba predict`